ibm-cloud-docs/apps/index.md

 If you want to add services after your app is created, go to the [{{site.data.keyword.cloud_notm}} dashboard ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}), locate your app, and then click your app's name.
 The **App details** page is displayed, and you can create a service instance or connect existing services.

 Or, you can run the following command to add a service to your app by using the CLI.
-You can select an existing service from one that's already enabled on your account, or add a service.
+You can select an existing service that is already enabled on your account, or you can add a service.
 ```
 ibmcloud dev edit
 ```